 Richard Norman notes the false generalizations perpetuated against religious people by the New Atheists: “In the “religion” that Dawkins and Hitchens relentlessly attack I simply do not recognize the many good, sensitive, intelligent and sometimes wonderful religious people I know” (56).

-Perhaps this was most succinctly put by atheist comic artists Martin Rowson who writes that even “If God proved he existed, I still wouldn’t believe in him… I don’t believe in God, not because I can’t but because I don’t want to” (40).
+The atheist comic artist Martin Rowson stated that “If God proved he existed, I still wouldn’t believe in him… I don’t believe in God, not because I can’t but because I don’t want to” (40).

 “I want atheism to be true and am made uneasy by the fact that some of the most intelligent and well-informed people I know are religious believers.
 It isn’t just that I don’t believe in God and, naturally, hope that I’m right in my belief.
 It’s that I hope there is no God!
 I don’t want there to be a God; I don’t want the universe to be like that.
 My guess is that this cosmic authority problem is not a rare condition and that it is responsible for much of the scientism and reductionism of our time” (41).

 Evolutionary biologist Richard Lewontin explains his commitment to materialism, no matter what he has an “a prior commitment to materialism.
 It is not that the methods… of science somehow compel us to accept a material explanation of the… world, but, on the contrary, that we are forced by our… adherence to material causes to create… a set of concepts that produce material explanations, no matter how counterintuitive, no matter how mystifying” (42).
 Lewontin goes on to say that his “materialism is absolute, for we cannot allow a Divine foot in the door.”